brighton404/brighton404/README.md

 ## Hello there 🙋🏾‍♂️

-I'm a Ui & UX Designer from Malindi, Kenya.
+>'m a Ui & UX Designer from Malindi, Kenya.
+>
-I follow the paths of creativity in designing digiital experiences and i'm passionate in making design systems for startups.
+>>I follow the paths of creativity in designing digiital experiences and i'm passionate in making design systems for startups.

 ## Professional Tools